Why is it difficult to learn Italian?

-If you prefer to study with a group you can join a community forum for Italian students.
-Not only you can practice what you’ve learn so far but you can also solve doubts and meet other students.
+If you prefer to study with a group, you can join a community forum for Italian students.
+Not only can you practice what you’ve learned so far, but you can also solve doubts and meet other students.

 Tips to begin learning the Italian language

 - Read and write every day: this will help you improve your basic vocabulary and grammar.

 - Write down words that you don’t know and keep a list.
 This way, you can look them up and learn their meanings.

 - Focus on common words like names, food and places.
 You’ll use these words regularly in everyday Italian conversation.